Researching cells through colorful imaging

-The Cell Profiling facility at SciLifeLab has a unique library of more than 25 000 validated antibodies, which are used to create strikingly colorful images describing the inner workings of cells.
-But how does the image creation work exactly, what does Head of Facility Charlotte Stadler see for the future of Cell Profiling and how can you get access to the technologies in your project?
+The Cell Profiling unit at SciLifeLab has a unique library of more than 25 000 validated antibodies, which are used to create strikingly colorful images describing the inner workings of cells.
+But how does the image creation work exactly, what does Head of Unit Charlotte Stadler see for the future of Cell Profiling and how can you get access to the technologies in your project?

 Why antibodies are used when taking pictures of proteins?
 Essentially because they are really good at finding specific things.
 If a protein is to be analyzed, certain antibodies know where to find it in the cell and attach to it.
 When preparing the antibodies with a fluorescent dye, the proteins they attach to can be viewed in a microscope capable of visualizing these fluorescent colors.
 Different fluorophores, molecules that can emit light, are used to create images of different colors, where different parts of the cell glow with different colored light.
 In this way, you can see the boundaries of a cell in a certain color and other structures in other colors, making strikingly pedagogical works of art.